kubernetes/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

 #### Future options

 We can further improve the experience here by introducing a controller that can validate that all references within a resource pool are valid.
-It can then update a status on all `ResourceSlices` in the resource pool.
+It can then update a status on all `ResourceSlices` in the resource pool and export metrics that allows administrators to monitor and quickly discover any issues regarding invalid resource pools.
 The controller can only do full validation for complete pools, i.e. when all `ResourceSlices` in the pool is on the same generation, but some validation can be done even on incomplete pools.
 Validation with a controller will still be asynchronous, so the UX is not as good as validation during admission.